MorrisSimons/autocomplete-support-agent/README.md

 - [x] Make it possible to press tab to accept the suggestion.
 - [x] The script is hardcoded in streamlit_copilot.tsx to only use the groq api, make it possible to use other apis.
 - [x] add cost calculator.
-- [ ] Give the LLM access to the question we want to answer.
+- [x] Give the LLM access to the question we want to answer.
+- [x] Handle thinking models (like llama) to hide the thinking process.
 - [ ] Give LLM tools to look in knowledge base.
 - [ ] Make this Readme.md better.